 Join people from around the world and attend the annual Tacoma Film Festival, or submit your own project.
 Take the kids to cool off in the sprayground or play a game of Lawn Bowling at Wright Park.
 Visit the Museum of Glass to see delicate art installations or take a glass blowing class.
 See the Asian Forest Sanctuary, Pacific Seas Aquarium, and other animal habitats at the Point Defiance Zoo & Aquarium.
 Cheer on the Tacoma Rainiers (MiLB) and catch the Friday Night Fireworks at Cheney Stadium.
 Have Blistered Hungarian Peppers or Bacon Pesto Wood Fired Pizza at Wooden City.
 Enjoy a healthy and fresh meal from Happy Belly and try the Garden Delight Salad and Kombucha on tap.
 Give Argentinian dishes a try like Queso Frito, Espalda Asado, and Elote Gnocchi from Asado.
 Drink Washington craft beer at E9 Brewing Co. and order the Bramblestar Farmhouse Fruited Ale.

 Thousand Oaks, CA

-Moving to the West Coast soon?
-With convenient storage facility locations across the country, Extra Space Storage can help with your transition.
-Find a storage unit near you!
+Moving to the West Coast?
+With convenient storage facilities located across the country, Extra Space Storage can help with your transition.
+Find a self storage facility near you!